yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 * Capable of installing and writing scripts in Bourne-Again Shell on Linux, macOS and Windows-Based OS.

-* Capable of working with Python including, installation, writing code and executing it.
+* Capable of working with Python including, installation, writing code and execution.

 # A Brief History of the Unix Command Line